-The full English version of this ESMP, as well as an executive summary in Bhutanese, shall be disclosed on the website of MoAF and WWF, Bhutan Program.
-Hard copies of the ESMP should also be available at the PA Management Office and at the PCU Office.
+The full English version of this ESMP, as well as an executive summary in Bhutanese, shall be disclosed/uploaded on the website of MoAF, BFL and WWF, Bhutan Program.
+The hard copies of the ESMP would be made available at the Dzongkhag Administration, Gewog Office, RSTA, PMU and at the PCU Office.